 Niépce’s photograph was taken using a process known as heliography.
 This process involved coating a sheet of metal with bitumen, then exposing it to sunlight.
 The bitumen would harden in the areas that were exposed to the sun, and these hardened areas would later be scratched away to reveal the photograph.

-See also Who Made The Camera
+See also Red Light Camera Virginia

 Despite its flaws, Niépce’s camera was the first step in the development of photography as we know it today.
 Other inventors soon began to experiment with photography, and by the end of the 1800s, cameras had become a common sight.